ibm-cloud-docs/containers/cs_annotations.md

 <dl>
 <dt>Description</dt>
 <dd>
-Encrypt traffic that Ingress sends to upstream apps that require HTTPS.
+When your Ingress resource configuration has a TLS section, the Ingress ALB can handle HTTPS-secured URL requests to your app.
+However, the ALB decrypts the request before forwarding traffic to your apps.
+If you have apps that require HTTS and need traffic to be encrypted before it is forwarded to those upstream apps, you can use the `ssl-services` annotation.
 If your upstream apps can handle TLS, you can optionally provide a certificate that is contained in a TLS secret.<br></br>**Optional**: You can add [one-way authentication or mutual authentication](#ssl-services-auth) to this annotation.</dd>

 <dt>Sample Ingress resource YAML</dt>